University of San Francisco: Organization and administration

-The University of San Francisco is chartered as a non-profit organization and is governed by a privately appointed board of trustees, along with the university president, the university chancellor, the university provost and vice-presidents, and the deans.
-The board currently has 43 voting members who serve three, three-year terms and is chaired by Stephen A. Hamill.
+USF is chartered as a non-profit organization and is governed by a privately appointed board of trustees, along with the university president, the university chancellor, the university provost and vice-presidents, and the deans.
+The board as of 2025 had 41 voting members who served three, three-year terms.
 The board of trustees elects a president to serve as the general manager and chief executive of the university.
-The current president (since August 1, 2014) is Paul J. Fitzgerald, S.J.
-The president, according to USF Bylaws, is specifically responsible for articulating and advancing the Jesuit Catholic character of the university.
+The president, according to USF bylaws, is specifically responsible for articulating and advancing the Jesuit Catholic character of the university.

-USF's faculty and librarians are unionized.
-The University of San Francisco Faculty Association, a local of the California Federation of Teachers, represents its members in all matters concerning wages, benefits, and enforcing the Collective Bargaining Agreement.
-The USFFA is consulted by the USF administration on matters affecting the working conditions of the faculty and librarians.
-Economics professor Michael Lehmann was the founding president of the Union in 1975.
+In 2025, USF's Board of Trustees elected Salvador Aceves as President, marking the first time in school history that a layperson has been elevated to the role.